-Latest Capability Description Location of Level of Respons- Changes or Future Adoption or Version Date Assessment: Administrati ve and Technical Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas ibility Progress Since Last Haz Mit Plan (2019) Improvements to Capability (2025-2029) Desired or planned from the plan: Waterloo Covered Bridge, Poverty Plains Road pump site, Mason Hill Road private pond, and Pleasant Pond near the Town beach in Sep 2009.
-Installed 3 hydrants from the plan: Melvin Road, at Warner Power on the Warner River, and at the Town's Silver Lake Dam in Sep 2012 Bridge, Poverty Plains Road, Mason Hill Road, Pleasant Pond to rework 3 of the dry hydrants with new fittings. hydrants, test, and inspect.
+Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination from the plan: Waterloo Location of Capability Entire Town or Selected Areas Bridge, Level of Effective -ness Respons- ibility Changes or Progress Since Last Haz Mit Plan (2019) If none, how was it used? to rework 3 Desired or planned hydrants, test, Covered Bridge, Poverty Plains Road pump site, Mason Hill Road private pond, and Pleasant Pond near the Town beach in Sep 2009.
+Installed 3 hydrants from the plan: Melvin Road, at Warner Power on the Warner River, and at the Town's Silver Lake Dam in Sep 2012 Poverty Plains Road, Mason Hill Road, Pleasant Pond of the dry hydrants with new fittings. and inspect.
 Conduct maintenance as necessary.
 2021 FD Call "Response Cards" Call "Response Cards" indicates who responds to which emergencies or disasters within the Mutual Aid (MAA) Compact.
 Town has 8 primary zones and target areas for MAA towns coming in.
 Entire Town High Fire Dept Updated in 2021 to reflect changes in resources.
 As Warner grows, reevaluate the effectiveness of the 8 protection zones and target areas.
 Regular updates as of Jan 2024 HO State Procedures for Communicati on They are reporting procedures and keep information chain open.
 State sends out emails regularly about reports on Salmonella, testing results, etc. for local community only.
 Entire Town Moderat e Health Officer Works w/ State officials on health related matters.
 Receive updates from the State and act accordingly with a file copy of record.
 Jul 2017 PD Mutual Aid Agreement (MAA) Mutual aid agreement with 11 towns and Merrimack County Sheriff's, in addition to State Police.
 Dispatch out of Merrimack County.
-Town High Police Dept joint training with area towns on an annual basis.
-Assisted other Police Depts. the drills.
+Entire Town High Police Dept Address terrorism in the drills.
 Work on active shooter issues with businesses and schools.
 Review and update the Mutual Aid Agreements (new Chiefs).
 2023 PD Standard Operating Procedures Recently updated policies.
 Pursuit policies, death notifications, arrest procedures, etc. Very effective for a liability aspect, and a guideline for Entire Town High Police Dept Maintained, reviewed and revised outdated policies.
 Review, update, and add new Standard Operating Procedures to